Article · Root Causes of JavaScript Test Flakiness

 FAQ #

 Q: Why does Playwright auto-wait timeout even when the element is visible?
 A: Visibility alone is insufficient.
 Playwright requires elements to be stable (no pending CSS animations), actionable (not covered by overlays), and attached to the DOM.
-Use the trace viewer to inspect actionability blockers.
+Use the trace viewer (--trace on) to inspect actionability blockers — common causes are overlapping modals, loading spinners, and CSS pointer-events: none.

 Q: Should I disable auto-waiting for faster test execution?
 A: No. Disabling auto-waiting removes Playwright’s core reliability engine.
 Instead, optimize timeout scopes and use explicit waits for framework-specific hydration states.

 Q: How do I differentiate between a flaky test and a genuine timeout?
 A: Run the test locally with --repeat-each=5 and capture traces.
-Consistent failures at the same DOM state indicate configuration or app issues; intermittent failures point to race conditions or environment drift.
+Consistent failures at the same DOM state indicate configuration or app issues; intermittent failures that pass on retry point to race conditions or environment drift.

 Reliability Metrics #